 The following factors may affect the cost of your roof replacement and are important to keep in mind.

 Size of Roof – Larger roofs are more expensive for several reasons.
 They take a longer time (increased labor costs) and use more materials (increased material costs).

 Type of Material – Some roof materials are more expensive than others.
 Your roofing materials may be entirely up to you or may be dictated by an HOA.
 Asphalt shingles are the cheapest (and most popular) roof material on the market.
 Other materials like slate, metal and tile roofs are more expensive.

 Roof Fixtures – If you have a chimney, skylight, eaves, or other roof fixtures it may contribute to higher costs.
 These types of roof fixtures require more time and effort by the contractor to work around and add to the cost.

 Cause of Damage – Your out-of-pocket costs can be significantly reduced if the cause of roof damage falls under your homeowner’s insurance coverage.
 If your roof was a victim of natural disasters like hail or storm, some or all of your replacement costs may be covered by insurance.

 Hire a Professional

-Choosing the right company is the most important decision you can make for your next roof replacement.
+Choosing the right roofing contractor is the most important decision you can make for your next roof replacement.